 Department of Anthropology Undergraduate Research Awards

-The Department of Anthropology will award up to twelve $500 research awards to undergraduate majors in the department annually.
-These awards are intended to support individual research projects in anthropology and/or to support student participation in a TAMU-sponsored archaeological field school.
+The Department of Anthropology will award multiple $750 (up to $1000 for international travel) research and travel awards to undergraduate majors in the department annually.
+These awards are intended to support individual research projects in anthropology, conference presentations, and/or to support student participation in a TAMU-sponsored archaeological field school or study abroad course.
 Students who will be working on individual research projects will receive Directed Studies credit (ANTH 485) and students who will be participating in a field school will be registered for field school course (ANTH 330 or the equivalent at another university).

 There are two application deadlines for this award:

-Monday, October 31th, 2016 – Up to 4 awards will be available.
-The first round of awards is primarily intended for students who will be working on research projects during the academic year.
+Wednesday, November 15th, 2017 – The first round of awards is primarily intended for students who will be working on research projects during the academic year, and for those enrolling in study abroad courses.

-Monday, March 6th, 2017 – At least 8 awards will be available.
-The second round of awards is primarily intended for students who will be attending field schools during the summer.
+Monday, March 12th, 2018 – The second round of awards is primarily intended for students who will be attending field schools during the summer.

 Please turn in applications at the Main Office (Anthropology 234) of the Department of Anthropology by the appropriate deadline.